hacspec/book/src/language/core.md

 ```

 This allowing of mutable variable might come as a contradiction to hacspec's
-claim of forbidding mutable state.
+philosophy of forbidding mutable state.
 But in fact, mutable local variables in
 hacspec can be translated to a completely side-effect free form with a state-passing
 like monadic structure.